avinayak/avinayak.github.io/_drafts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

                     na)
         return na

-    v_rgen = jax.vmap(rgen)
+    vectorized_rgen = jax.vmap(rgen)

     @jax.jit
     def nv_rgen(state):
-      """ Run 5 generations of vmapped rgen over input """ return v_rgen(v_rgen(v_rgen(v_rgen(v_rgen(state)))))
+      for _ in range(n_generations):
+          state = vectorized_rgen(state)
+      return state

-please read B. Nikolc's post for an in depth explanation for rgen function, which runs 1 generation of Game of Life.
+Please read B. Nikolc's post for an in depth explanation for `rgen` function, which runs 1 generation of Game of Life.

-We use `jax.vmap`, a super useful in JAX. `vmap` lets us creates a function which maps an input function over argument axes.
+`jax.vmap` lets us creates a function which maps an input function over argument axes (vectorize).
 This lets us run a generation of game of life across every slice in our canvas.

-`nv_rgen` is where I'm not quite sure of.
-We need to run 5 generation of Game of Life on the canvas.
-According to python idioms, a loop should be used to execute this function 5 times.
-But conventional python loops are not allowed in JAX.
-This non-elegant way works for now, but maybe I'll fix this later.
+`nv_rgen`  runs __generations_ of life on our canvas.

-Also, `@jax.jit` python decorator just tells the compiler to jit compile this function. it isn't super useful in `nv_rgen`, as it's simply composed of other jitted functions.
+Also, `@jax.jit` python decorator just tells the compiler to jit compile this function.
+I'm not sure if we there was any improvement in this case as `nv_rgen` is simply composed of other jitted functions.

     def modify_nj(b, w, h, subkey):
       a = jax.random.normal(subkey, (b, w, h))